jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 In preparation for our service use cases we need to populate the DB with meta-data that we will use for upcoming path calculation API calls.

-The *`add_meta_data.py`* python script will connect to the ArangoDB and populate elements in our data collections with addresses and country codes.
+The [add_meta_data.py](python/add_meta_data.py) python script will connect to the ArangoDB and populate elements in our data collections with addresses and country codes.
 Also, due to the fact that we can't run realistic traffic through the XRd topology the script will populate the relevant graphDB elements with synthetic link latency and outbound link utilization data per this diagram:

 <img src="/topo_drawings/path-latency-topology.png" width="900">

 1. Return to the ssh session on the Jalapeno VM and add meta data to the DB.
-Note, if your Jalapeno VM session is still attached to Kakfa, type *`'ctrl-z'`* then type *`'exit'`*:
    ```
    cd ~/SRv6_dCloud_Lab/lab_5/python/
    python3 add_meta_data.py